Theresa, Countess of Portugal: Birth and marriage

-Teresa was the illegitimate daughter of King Alfonso VI of León and Castile by Jimena Muñoz.
+Theresa was the illegitimate daughter of King Alfonso VI of León by Jimena Muñoz.
 In 1093, her father married her to a French nobleman, Henry of Burgundy, who was a nephew of Queen Constance, a brother of the Duke of Burgundy, and a descendant of the kings of France in the male line.
 Henry was providing military assistance to his father-in-law against the Muslims on the Portuguese march.

 Between the years 1096 and 1105, Henry and his cousin Raymond of Burgundy, husband of Queen Urraca, reached an agreement whereby each swore under oath that Raymond would give Henry the kingdom of Toledo and one-third of the royal treasury after King Alfonso's death and, if that was not possible, Henry would receive the kingdom of Galicia, while Henry, in turn, promised to support his cousin Raymond in securing all of the king's dominions and two-thirds of the treasury.

-Alfonso VI had entrusted Teresa and Henry with the county of Portugal in 1096.
+Alfonso VI had entrusted Theresa and Henry with the county of Portugal in 1096.
 Historians who date the pact closer to 1096 hypothesize that King Alfonso, after becoming aware of this covenant, appointed Henry governor of all the land between the Minho River and Santarém, governed until then by Raymond, thereby limiting his son-in-law's government to Galicia.
 The two cousins then, instead of being allies, would have become rivals, each vying to obtain the king's favor.

-Other historians however have showed that the pact could not have been made before 1103, several years after the two counts had been granted their respective title, with Henry's appointment answering the need for military command in the southwest.
+Other historians, however, have shown that the pact could not have been made before 1103, several years after the two counts had been granted their respective title, with Henry's appointment answering the need for military command in the southwest.

-Upon the death of King Alfonso, Henry and Teresa continued governing these lands south of the Minho and extending to the Mondego river and valley, and later, in December 1111, under the reign of Queen Urraca, were also governing Zamora.
+Upon the death of King Alfonso, Henry and Theresa continued governing these lands south of the Minho and extending to the Mondego river and valley, and, later, in December 1111, under the reign of Queen Urraca, were also governing Zamora.